Position: Research Fellow Botany, Museum of New Zealand Te Papa Tongarewa.

 Scientists’ personal interests can influence the questions they investigate.
 Patrick’s interest in ferns has carried on from early research as a student to his job as a senior curator in a national museum.

 In 2017 Patrick became the second New Zealander to receive the Nancy T. Burbidge Medal.
 It is the highest award of the Australasian Systematic Botany Society.
 First presented in 2001, it was established as a way for the Society to honour those who have made a longstanding and significant contribution to Australasian systematic botany.
+Patrick won the New Zealand Medal of Philatelic Excellence in October 2023, the highest award by the Royal Philatelic Society of New Zealand.

 If you are interesting in finding about more about a career in botany, see our article Botany and botanists.